jepsen-io/maelstrom/doc/02-echo/index.md

 ...
 ```

-Excellent.
+The test also crashes with `clojure.lang.ExceptionInfo: Expected node n1 to
+respond to an init message, but node did not respond.`, but that's all right
+for now: we'll send a response later.

 We've parsed the initialization message into a Ruby data structure.
-Now we can extract the node ID, and use it to initialize our own state.
+Now we can
+extract the node ID, and use it to initialize our own state.

 ```rb
   def main!